SUSE/rmt/README.md

 ## Development setup

+* Install the dependencies by running `bundle install`
+* Copy the file `config/rmt.yml` to `config/rmt.local.yml` to override the default settings:
+    * Add your organization credentials to `scc` section
+    * Add your MySQL credentials

 * Setup MySQL/MariaDB:

-Allow the rmt user from `config/rmt.local.yml` to login to your MySQL/MariaDB server:
+Allow the database user from `config/rmt.local.yml` to login to your MySQL/MariaDB server, by default:

 ```
 mysql -u root -p <<EOFF